-In a world increasingly conscious of its carbon footprints, the spotlight is now turning towards an industry that's been sizzling in the background - restaurants.
+In a world increasingly conscious of its carbon footprints, the spotlight is now turning towards an industry that’s been sizzling in the background - restaurants and their climate tracking efforts.

-Beyond thinking about the mouth-watering aromas, delectable dishes, and unique cocktails, restaurant owners are looking at the environmental impact of their own hotspots.
+Beyond thinking about the mouth-watering aromas, delectable dishes, and unique cocktails, restaurant owners are looking at the environmental impact of their own hotspots and the urgent need to address climate change.

 As we dive into this culinary journey, we’ll unveil the surprising CO2 outputs, uncovering how your business choices might be leaving a bigger mark on the planet than you’d expect.